jokester01au/coffeescript-eclipse/README.md

  - variable autocompletion in the current namespace
  - autoindent

+> It's aimed at being mostly compatible with the original CoffeeScript project.
+>There are some extra features and some missing, but you probably (and hopefully) won't notice the difference in everyday use.

 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=1097343" title="Drag and drop into a running Eclipse to install Nodeclipse CoffeeScript Editor">
   <img src="http://marketplace.eclipse.org/sites/all/modules/custom/marketplace/images/installbutton.png"/>
 </a>

 # Status
-> It's aimed at being mostly compatible with the original CoffeeScript project.
->There are some extra features and some missing, but you probably (and hopefully) won't notice the difference in everyday use.

-<b>Looking for owner<b>
+<b>Looking for owner<b> and DYI mode

 coffeescript-eclipse has not been updated for a year.
 Paul has contacted Adam Schmideg, the original author at FORMULA 400, and got blessing for Nodeclipse